|taxi, bus, train, plane, ferry|

-Last but by no means least, is there any island better than Tioman for a get-away filled with plain old-fashioned and oh so enjoyable lounging?
+Last but by no means least, is there any island more suitable than Tioman for a get-away trip filled with old-fashioned ever so enjoyable lounging?
 Hint: probably not :)

 Home away from homeAccommodation types in Tioman range from backpackers' haunts to exclusive boutique resorts with a handful of well-deserved stars.
 Take your pick.

 Mersing FerryMersing is the feeder town that offers a well-run ferry operation between the mainland and Tioman.
 The vessel plies the sea pretty much daily, except when the tide is too low.

-Travel well, travel smart, book nowAnd speaking of tide, this is something to keep in mind, because the for all the good done by the ferry operation, its vessel can only sail during high tide.
+Travel well, travel smart, book nowAnd speaking of tide, this is something to take note of.
+Why?
+Because for all the great ferry service rendered by the ferry operator, its vessel is only able to sail around the high tide mark.
 The reason is Mersing's shallow river mouth.
-Smaller boats have no problem to traverse the shallows, but smaller boats are not permitted to go to Tioman, as it's too far to be safe.
+Smaller boats have no problem to traverse the shallows, but safety regulations prevent smaller boats from going go to Tioman.

 Bottom line: the ferry is subject to the tidal range in Mersing.
 In other words, best book your ferry tickets to Tioman, ensuring you're not stranded in Mersing after the last ferry has left for the day.